AI Summary

 AI Laptop Requirements

-Before choosing a GPU tier, review the baseline AI laptop requirements (VRAM, sustained power, thermals, and memory bandwidth).
+Before choosing a GPU tier, review the baseline RTX laptops for AI tasks (VRAM, sustained power, thermals, and memory bandwidth).